agormp/sumt/README.md

 	* File containing list of bipartitions present in input trees, along with mean and variance of corresponding branch lengths.
 This list includes both bipartitions that correspond to branches in the summary tree, and bipartitions not included in the summary
 	* During run: progress bar showing percentage of file analyzed
 	* (Optionally) File containing list of observed tree topologies with posterior and cumulated probabilities
-	* (Optionally) Progress indication is written to screen
 * Optimized for speed and memory usage:
 	* 100,000 trees with 41 leaves processed in 41 s, using max 50 MB memory on 2021 MacBook (4,440 distinct bipartitions seen)
 	* Same file processed in 45 s, using max 4.0 GB memory when also keeping track of topologies (74,283 distinct topologies seen)